konsumer/raylib-pointers/README.md

 Essentially, the purpose of this is to use only pointers for raylib structs, for use in FFI that only allows pointers, and not pass-by-value.

+To you use, head over to [releases](https://github.com/konsumer/raylib-pointers/releases) and grab the latest for your platform.
+With this, make your FFI bindings however you want.
+I am making [experimental bunjs bindings](https://github.com/konsumer/raylib-pointers/blob/main/raylib_bun.js) to test it out.

+## development

 This explores a new direction for some ideas in [raybun](https://github.com/konsumer/raybun) and [raylib-pointers-ideas](https://github.com/konsumer/raylib-pointers-ideas).

 ```